Igglybuff/awesome-piracy/readme.md

 - [Movie Release Types](https://i.imgur.com/kEOrKJT.png) Table of common movie release types, their labels, and descriptions.
 - [How To Host "Questionable" Websites v4.0](https://weboas.is/media/host.pdf) PDF from weboas.is
 - [Privacy.com](https://privacy.com/) Privacy creates secure virtual cards and completes checkout forms for you, saving you time and money while masking your real card details.
+- [/f/Piracy](https://raddle.me/f/Piracy) Raddle forum for Piracy
+- [2019 Oscar DVD Screeners](https://whereyouwatch.com/articles/here-are-the-2019-oscar-dvd-screeners/) List of DVD screeners for 2019's Oscars
+- [iNFekt](https://infekt.ws/) A text viewer application that has been carefully designed around its main task: viewing and presenting NFO files.
+- [How To Get Everything On Netflix](https://www.reddit.com/r/NetflixViaVPN/comments/4z5fiq/how_to_get_everything_on_netflix_not_only_the_us/d6t00gv) Posted by /u/huldre99

 ## Contribute
 Contributions welcome!
 Read the [contribution guidelines](contributing.md) first.